mariyagd/philosophers/README.md

 ## 1. Create structures

 Each philo is represented with a structure `t_philo philo`.
-All philos are in a circular linked list.
+All philos are in a circular linked list (this is also simpler to free).
 Each fork is repreented with a `pthread_mutex_t mx_fork`.
 Each philo has it left fork `philo->mx_fork` and his rigth fork is in `philo->next->mx_fork`